 There are two units of study for AS Moving Image Arts.
-One unit is assessed through coursework, which is set and marked internally.
-The other unit takes the form of an on-line examination that is externally set and externally marked.
+One unit is assessed through coursework, which is set and marked internally, then moderated externally.
+The other unit takes the form of an online examination that is externally set and externally marked.

-Realist and Formalist Techniques and the Classical Hollywood Style - Foundation Portfolio moderation).
+AS Unit 1 Realist and Formalist Techniques and the Classical Hollywood Style - Foundation Portfolio

+AS1 Coursework is internally set and internally marked by the teacher (with external moderation).
 It accounts for 60% of marks at AS.

-AS1 Coursework is internally set and internally marked by the teacher (with external